 Various staff from the City of Aspen offer presentations about their area of expertise and take questions from Citizen Academy participants.
 It's a great way to interact and get to know City staff better.
-Below are some of our presenters.
+For a sample of some of our Citizens Academy presenters from past years, see below:

 Trish Aragon - City Engineer, Engineering